peterszarvas94/portfolio-old-1/README.md

 # peterszarvas_frontend

-This is the personal portfolio site for [Szarvas Péter](https://github.com/peterszarvas94/).
+This is old the personal portfolio site for [Szarvas Péter](https://github.com/peterszarvas94/).